Candiman421/DocInspector/README.md

 ---

-**The Enhanced InDesign Document Analyzer v2.1 represents the most comprehensive, reliable, and professional-grade document analysis solution available for InDesign.
-Whether you're tracking design changes, developing scripts, managing templates, or conducting quality assurance, the enhanced analyzer provides unmatched insight and reliability for any InDesign workflow.**
+**The Enhanced InDesign Document Inspector v2.1 represents the most comprehensive, reliable, and professional-grade document analysis solution available for InDesign.
+Whether you're tracking design changes, developing scripts, managing templates, or conducting quality assurance, the enhanced inspector provides unmatched insight and reliability for any InDesign workflow.**

 **Made for professionals who demand precision, safety, and comprehensive analysis in their InDesign document workflows.**